tomhadfield95/STRIFE/README.md

 ```
 Inspect the image and follow the instruction to provide an atom index as input().
 The resulting SMILES string will be printed to the console, and written to file if requested.

-An example of a numbered molecule is below:
+An example of a numbered molecule is below (the unnumbered atom has index 0):

 ![Numbered Molecule](numberedMolecule.png)